sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 View the New Dataset
 ========

-Click the Datasets Tab to see the list of all the datasets that belong to the project.
+Click the **Datasets Tab** to see the list of all the datasets that belong to the project.

   .. figure:: ../../_assets/tutorials/dataset/Create-Dataset/NewDataset-5.png
    :alt: Dataset
-   :width: 75%
+   :width: 60%